PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Global Scope
   Variables declared outside of all functions and classes have global scope.
 Global variables are accessible throughout the program, unless ‘shadowed’ by a local variable with the same name.
 Global variables are best avoided unless necessary because they may result in unintended consequences in execution.

+Header File
+  Header files in C++ are essential for organizing and managing code in large projects.
+They contain declarations of functions, classes, variables, and other identifiers, that inform the compiler about the existence and type of these elements without providing their actual implementation.
+This separation allows multiple source files to share the same declarations, ensuring consistency and reducing errors, and include them wherever needed, reducing redundancy and improving code maintainability.

 Header Files
   Header files in C++ are essential for organizing and managing code in large projects.
 They contain declarations of functions, classes, variables, and other identifiers, that inform the compiler about the existence and type of these elements without providing their actual implementation.
 This separation allows multiple source files to share the same declarations, ensuring consistency and reducing errors, and include them wherever needed, reducing redundancy and improving code maintainability.